 North-South Expressway (PLUS Highway) spans approximately 772 kilometers from Bukit Kayu Hitam near the Malaysian-Thai border to Johor Bahru in the southern portion of Peninsular Malaysia and extends to Singapore.

-- Subang Toll Plaza, Petaling Jaya, Selangor
+- Kajang Toll Plaza, Kajang, Selangor

 - Yong Peng Selatan Toll Plaza, Yong Peng, Johor

-- Lukut Toll Plaza, Port Dickson, Negeri Sembilan
+- Membau Toll Plaza, Seremban, Negeri Sembilan

 ★ Driving along the PLUS Highway?
 Click to check toll charge!